Lucas-Paolantonio/Lucas-Paolantonio.github.io/_posts/2024-03-16-predicting-customer-loyalty.md

 <br>
 ##### Missing Values

-The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows
+The number of missing values in the data was extremely low, so instead of applying any imputation (i.e. mean, most common value) we will just remove those rows.

+    * distance_from_store       2
+    * gender                    3
+    * credit_score              2

+We will remove or drop every row where at least one column has a missing value by using the key word 'any'.

 ```python